Behind The Song is a blog series breaking down tracks released by Rival Waves in a bit more detail to bring your the story...behind the song.

 As a sort of self-affirmation exercise, I used the term and concept of a “transducer” as a metaphor to convey the act of converting energy based on one’s own fears and insecurities into an energy of action and hope – into an intent forward movement.
 While there were incarnations of this song that go as far back as 2005, the song really took shape when the lyrical idea solidified around quite the seminal life moment.

-Amid all the disarray in the world, I continue to use this song as a reminder that even when all hell is crashing down around us, we have the power to take control…of our lives…of our world.
+Amid all the disarray in the world, I continue to use this song as a self-reminder that even as all hell crashes down around us, we have the power to take control…of our lives…of our world.
 We have the ability to affect change, to be that change we seek, and to make a difference.

 Many thanks to a decent human being that had the audacity to hope – and to incite that hope within us.